Body & Wellness7 min read

 Quick answer: A tummy tuck (abdominoplasty) removes loose skin and fat from the abdomen and repairs separated abdominal muscles.
 Before-and-after results show a flatter, tighter midsection and a more defined waist.
-Final results take 6 to 12 months to appear as swelling fully resolves.
-AI tools like Makeover let you preview your own result before you book a consultation.
+Final results take 6 to 12 months to fully appear as swelling resolves.
+Some surgical practices now offer AI preview software, like the kind Makeover builds, so patients can see their own likely result before booking a consultation.

 What is a tummy tuck before and after?
-A tummy tuck before and after refers to the visual comparison of a patient's abdominal area before surgery versus after full recovery.
-It shows the reduction in skin laxity, muscle tightening, and body contour changes that the procedure produces.
+It's the visual comparison of a patient's abdomen before surgery and after full recovery — the reduction in skin laxity, the tightened muscle wall, and the change in overall body contour that abdominoplasty produces.

 This article draws on published clinical literature and publicly available procedure data to give patients an accurate, honest picture of what tummy tuck results involve.